johnamdickson/portfolio-project-2/README.md

 ### Surface
 #### Colour Scheme
 ![Colour Palette](/assets/README-files/color-palette.png)
-- The site colours are based around three strong colours as shown in the palette.
+- The site colour scheme revolves around three strong colours as shown in the palette.
-- The colours were chosen to create a striking contrast, especially between the Confettie and Biscay colours.
+- The colours were chosen to create a striking contrast, especially between the *Confetti* and *Biscay* colours.
 - Another consideration was to have colours that stood out agains the background image. <br><br>
 #### Imagery
 ![Background Image](/assets/images/jungle.jpg)
 - The background image was selcted to again cater for the visual needs of children and as a way of introducing them and other users to the game.<br><br>
 #### Logo
 ![Site Logo](/assets/README-files/logo.png)
-- The choice of site logo was based upon one that would be fun and engaging for children and have an immediate connection with the content. <br><br>
+- The choice of site logo was based upon one that would be fun and engaging for children and have an immediate connection with the content.
+The logo utilises two of the colours from the site colour scheme: *Biscay* and *Powder Blue*.<br><br>
 #### Typography
 - All fonts were sourced from Google Fonts.
-The main font used throughout is called 'Love Ya Like A Sister' which was selected for it's fun characteristics that children can relate too even if they cannot read.
-Raleway was selected for button font to make it stand out to adults who will normally be controlling the game.<br><br>
+The main font used throughout is called *Love Ya Like A Sister* which was selected for it's fun characteristics that children can relate too even if they cannot read. *Raleway* was selected for the buttons' font to make it stand out to adults who will normally be controlling the game.<br><br>

 ## Features